idircarlos/gamepad-test/README.md

-# xbox-controller-tool
+# gamepad-test
-A real time input test for your gamepad.
+A real time console input test for your gamepad.

 ## Install requirements
 To install all the requierements you need to execute this command line: